 You don’t realize just how much was fake until you get to the other side of it.
 Working on a marketing team help me recognize this.
 Abuse — a total ego annihilator (the ego being your blind spots) — helped me see this.
-Getting behind the scenes within organizations, watching people say one thing publicly but do another privately greatly help me realize this.
-The cognitive dissonance that arose for me in each situation helped me become progressively more intuitive because I saw where my blind spots were and then worked to overcome them.
-I trusted the wrong people, I believed others always had good intentions, I thought everyone wanted positivity and growth, I thought we could talk about the problems and resolve them.
-I was wrong and admitting I had been wrong is what helped me become highly intuitive.
+Getting behind the scenes within organizations, watching people say one thing publicly but do another privately greatly helps us realize this.
+The cognitive dissonance that arises in each situation helps us to become progressively more intuitive because we can see where our blind spots are and then worked to overcome them.
+Are you trusting the wrong people, believing others always have good intentions; have you assumed everyone wants positivity and growth, or think you can talk about the problems and resolve them?
+Truthfully, not every will agree with you on these things.
+Admitting where we went wrong is what helps us become highly intuitive.
 It’s not enough to be an idealist.
 We also have to be realists.

 Only when I became utterly physically sick did I stand up and say “no more — we all need to face reality.”
 If others weren’t going to join me, I was going to go at it alone.
 This is why my clients come to me — they are in the exact same boat: they know what is true yet they have been talked out of it time and time again for the benefit of others.
 And it is making people sick.